 Many resorts on remote islands don’t provide you with beach towels, probably because that would be even more for them to lug back to the mainland by boat to launder.
 So most that we know of are BYOT – and obviously a thick terry one isn’t going to dry quickly.
 Indeed, even our “quick dry” microfiber towels stayed wet/damp for most of the time we were there.
 Still better than nothing, and you could also consider linen travel towels too (I still wonder if we should have bought one of those instead).
 We own this nice quality set of quick dry towels and the large microfiber towel included is HUGE, and I also considered this linen towel for our family gap year trip.

 Where should you store your never-quite-dry swim suits and pack towels when you need to transport them back to the mainland?
 You’ll want a wetbag to segregate them from the rest of your clothing (which will only be mildly damp if you didn’t wear it).
-We love this one because it’s big enough to hold swimwear for the whole family.
+We love this one because it’s big enough to hold swimwear for the whole family but folds down tiny.

 We didn’t bring a dry bag, but it sure would have come in handy for bringing extra clothing, towels or cameras out in boats and kayaks!
 Alternatively, you can get a pouch just for your electronics – some of them will even let you take smartphone pics through the pouch.
 We had one from our last remote island vacation and it was great – until we got to the island realized that it was from our flip phone days and was way too small for our iPhones.